 Saturday, July 4th

 The 2026 Macy’s 4th of July Fireworks is set to be a milestone event, marking both the 50th anniversary of the iconic fireworks show and the 250th birthday of the United States.
 For this historic anniversary, the pyrotechnic display is significantly expanding this year.
 Fireworks will be launched from barges along the lower East River (near the Seaport District), the lower Hudson River (in collaboration with Jersey City), and around the Brooklyn Bridge.
-There is no information yet on viewing points, how to access Brooklyn Bridge Park and the Brooklyn Heights Promenade and exact fireworks times.

 The Battle of Brooklyn 250: The Meaning of Freedom at The Green-Wood Cemetery